pbreen40/Basic_Onshape_CAD/README.md

 ## Caster Fork
 ### This was super easy and simple.
 Almost everything translates directly from Solidworks to Onshape.
 10/10 transition.

+## Caster Tire
+### This really cemented my tranistion from Solidworks to Onshape, honestly I think this was easier in Onshape than Solidworks.
+Everything was super simple and made sense, I really understood what I was doing compared to Solidworks.
+I also learned how to change the color and I'm pretty sure it was a lot simpler than in Solidworks because I really only had to click like twice.